-The School agrees to provide curriculum for the high school completion program.
-At the conclusion of the program, the student will be awarded a High School Diploma provided the student has met all applicable scholastic and financial requirements.
+The School agrees to provide a curriculum for the high school completion program.
+At the conclusion of the program, the student will be awarded an Ancora High School diploma, provided the student has met all applicable scholastic and financial requirements.